 Conflicts of Interest

-The project was supported by China’s National Natural Science Foundation (Program No. 51275142).
+This work was supported by the National Natural Science Foundation of China (51875146).

 J. P. Ou, Structural Vibration Control: Active, Semi-active and Intelligent Control, Science Press, Beijing, China, 2003, (in Chinese).

 T. Chen, C. Hu, and W. H. Huang, “Variable structure control and vibration suppression of spacecraft during attitude maneuver,” Journal of Astronautics, vol. 28, no. 5, pp. 1199–1204, 2007.View at: Google Scholar